PedroGFonseca/donation_management_with_podio/documentation/decisions/podio_history_decision.md

 **We will implement a dual-capture historical tracking system that combines Podio API revisions with daily state comparison, stored in dedicated SystemDiffs and MonthlyBackups apps.**

-**This approach uses Podio API as one component of a more comprehensive solution documented in "SystemDiffs and MonthlyBackups - Foundation System Design Decision".**
+**This approach uses Podio API as one component of a more comprehensive solution documented in [SystemDiffs and MonthlyBackups - Foundation System Design Decision](diff_storage_decision.md).**

 ## Dual-Capture Implementation